VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VictoriaMetrics accepts optional `extra_label=<label_name>=<label_value>` query arg, which can be used for enforcing additional label filters for queries.
 For example, `/api/v1/query_range?extra_label=user_id=123&query=<query>` would automatically add `{user_id="123"}` label filter to the given `<query>`.
 This functionality can be used for limiting the scope of time series visible to the given tenant.
 It is expected that the `extra_label` query arg is automatically set by auth proxy sitting in front of VictoriaMetrics.
-[Contact us](mailto:sales@victoriametrics.com) if you need assistance with such a proxy.
+See [vmauth](https://docs.victoriametrics.com/vmauth.html) and [vmgateway](https://docs.victoriametrics.com/vmgateway.html) as examples of such proxies.

 VictoriaMetrics accepts relative times in `time`, `start` and `end` query args additionally to unix timestamps and [RFC3339](https://www.ietf.org/rfc/rfc3339.txt).
 For example, the following query would return data for the last 30 minutes: `/api/v1/query_range?start=-30m&query=...`.